Dathasai1234/Personal-Notes/Networking/Presentation-2/Introduction to NAT.md

 ---

 - !
-NAT Gateway is not an outbound service.
+NAT Gateway is an outbound service.
 So NAT is associated to a single source subnet and destination side is not associated with NAT Gateway.

 %%
 ![[chat-gpt.png | 30]]
+%%
 # SNAT Ports

 - Each public IP address associated with a NAT gateway provides **64,512** SNAT ports